kubernetes/enhancements/keps/sig-network/4969-cluster-domain-downward-api/README.md

 ## Drawbacks

-This KEP requires that the cluster domain assumes that all kubelets in the cluster share the same cluster domain.
+Trying to resolve the cluster domain from a different Pod could have confusing results, if running on a different kubelet that is configured to use a different cluster domain (and its configured DNS server doesn't resolve the target pod's cluster domain).

 <!--
 Why should this KEP _not_ be implemented?